Moore Public Schools

 Liaison for tribes and native students

-Please feel free to call Title VII-JOM tutors at your child’s school.
+Please feel free to call Title VI-JOM tutors at your child’s school.

 They will be happy to answer any question or address concerns you may have.